mohamad199877/Deep-Learning/README.md

 -data: A numpy array with shape 5200x96x96x3, containing 5,200 RGB images.
 -labels: A 1-dimensional numpy array with shape 5200, containing labels with values in {'healthy', 'unhealthy'}.

-Sure!
-Here’s a well-structured README.md note that starts with the project objective, followed by details about the dataset, suitable for your GitHub repository:

-Plant Health Classification
-Objective
-The objective of this project is to develop a machine learning model that can classify plant images into two categories based on their health status: Healthy and Unhealthy.
-This binary classification task is a practical application of concepts learned in the Artificial Neural Networks and Deep Learning course.
-The project provides an opportunity to implement, train, and evaluate a neural network model capable of accurately predicting the health status of plants from images.

-Project Overview
-In this project, you'll work with a dataset of plant images, where each image is labeled according to the plant's health condition.
-The goal is to build a classifier that can distinguish between healthy and unhealthy plants, leveraging deep learning techniques.

-Dataset Details
-The dataset used for this project is organized as follows:

-Image Size: 96x96 pixels
-Color Space: RGB (3 channels)
-File Format: .npz
-Number of Classes: 2
-Class Labels:
-0: Healthy
-1: Unhealthy
-Dataset Structure
-The dataset is provided as a single .npz file (public_data.npz) located in the training folder.
-The .npz file contains the following items:

-data: A numpy array with shape 5100x96x96x3, containing 5,100 RGB images.
-data: A numpy array with shape 5200x96x96x3, containing 5,200 RGB images.
 labels: A 1-dimensional numpy array with shape 5200, containing labels with values in {'healthy', 'unhealthy'}.
 ## Task Overview
 - Data Loading: Load the images and labels from the .npz file.